InkyThousand/terraAWS_VPC_setup/README.md

 `ssh-keygen -t rsa -b 2048 -f ~/.ssh/bastion_key -N ""`

+   a.
+Make sure you have the private key file (that you generated with ssh-keygen) on your local machine:
+   `ls -la ~/.ssh/bastion_key`
+   b.
+Set the correct permissions for your private key file (if not already done):
+   `chmod 400 ~/.ssh/bastion_key`

-2. Copy the public key to your directory:
+3. Copy the public key to your directory
-3. Add the public key file to your GitHub repository
+4. Add the public key file to your GitHub repository
-4. Keep the private key secure on your local machine
+5. Keep the private key secure on your local machine

 ## Usage